 Brent: I like that.
 They're just like, rum drinks, gin drinks, fire.

-Evan: When you see a fire drink served to someone next to you, you're like, I gotta have one of those.
+Aaron: When you see a fire drink served to someone next to you, you're like, I gotta have one of those.

 Brent: Yeah.
 Right.
 No question.

-Evan: Smells great, too.
+Aaron: Smells great, too.
 I guess it's a crouton, they soak a crouton?

 Mark: Yeah, usually there's like a lime shell to hold it and then there's a crouton soaked in lemon [extract] that gets set on fire.
 And then maybe throwing cinnamon powder or something else that will, catches flame in the air.